Skip to content

 self.__session_type = session_type

-# remove the CSRF token from previous calls
+# delete the CSRF token from previous calls

 self.__csrf_token = None

-# request the URL for the init-session action
+# the URL of the init-session action is requested

 url_service = f"{self.__config_server['urlServer']}{self.__config_services['init-session']}/{session_type}"